kubevirt/user-guide/docs/operations/node_overcommit.md

 This allows creating two classes of VMIs:

--   One type can have equal `requests.memory` and `limits.memory` set and therefore gets the `Guaranteed` class assigned.
+* One type can have equal `requests.memory` and `limits.memory` set and therefore gets the `Guaranteed` class assigned.
 This one will not get evicted and should never run into memory issues, but is more demanding.

--   One type can have no `limits.memory` or a `limits.memory` which is greater than `requests.memory` and therefore gets the `Burstable` class assigned.
+* One type can have no `limits.memory` or a `limits.memory` which is greater than `requests.memory` and therefore gets the `Burstable` class assigned.
 These VMIs will be evicted first.

 ## Setting `--system-reserved` and `--kubelet-reserved`

-It may be important to reserve some memory for other daemons (not DaemonSets) which are running on the same node (e.g. ssh, dhcp servers, …).
-The reservation can be done with the `--system-reserved` switch.
+It may be important to reserve some memory for other daemons (not DaemonSets) which are running on the same node (ssh, dhcp servers, etc).
+The reservation can be done with the `--system reserved` switch.
 Further for the Kubelet and Docker a special flag called `--kubelet-reserved` exists.

 ## Enabling KSM